(CRUELLA premieres in theatres and on Disney+ Prime May 28th)

 The same goes for Emma Thompson, playing the villain of the piece.
 One of the greatest actors of our time, Thompsons never gives anything but her best.
 She has a blast in the hammy part, but The Baroness is Miranda Priestley 2.0, right down to the ticks and complaints.

-CRUELLA ups the, well, cruelty by letting Thompson go hog-wild with physical abuse on her staff, which the film plays up for laughs instead of horror.
+Cruella ups the cruelty (sorry) by allowing Thompson to go hog-wild with physical abuse on her staff, which the film plays up for laughs instead of horror.
 She tasers maids, nearly blinds waiters, and neither Thompson nor the film can decide just which side of the line they’re on.
 The material isn’t outrageous enough for satire or grounded enough to make a point.
 It just is, and what a waste that is.

 Anything for profit